geerlingguy/beast-challenge/README.md

 GPLv2 or later

-Any Mr. Beast graphics or trademarks are all rights reserved and must be removed if redistributing or re-using this software outside of the Mr. Beast organization.
+Any MrBeast graphics or trademarks are all rights reserved and must be removed if redistributing or re-using this software outside of the MrBeast organization.